scorpido74/azure-docs.nl-nl/articles/virtual-machines/workloads/oracle/oracle-backup-recovery.md

     The command completed successfully
     ```

-2. Beschrijving Zorg ervoor dat de data base zich in de archief modus Archive bevindt:
+2. (Optioneel) Controleer of de database zich in de archieflogboekmodus bevindt:

     ```bash
     $ sqlplus / as sysdba